bocchino/fprime/docs/Design/data-products.md

    This component maintains a database of available data products.
 By command, it downlinks and deletes data products.
 (TBR)

-Typically an F' user would write one or more data product producer components (1) and connect these components to instances of the standard data product manager, writer, and catalog components (2-4) that are provided with the F' framework.
+Typically an F' user constructs one or more data product producer components (1) and connects these components to instances of the standard data product manager, writer, and catalog components (2-4) that are provided with the F' framework.